Martian01/openTeamOneServer/README.md

 In step 1 you need to designate a data directory for the server, or rather, for the tenant that this server instance represents.
 In this example the directory chosen is /var/cache/openTeamOne but you are free to choose any other directory.

-You copy the demo content from the project directory "demo" into the designated data directory.
+You copy the complete content of the project directory "demo" into the designated data directory.
+At the time of writing that would be the three subdirectories "files", "pictures" and "snapshots".
 The result should look like this:

 ![Preparation](docu/demo1.png)